MartinT86/MartinT86.github.io/_posts/2016-11-20-dot-net-core.md

 ---

 I've heard a lot of good things about ASP.NET Core so I thought I'd check it out.
-It feels very different to the Microsoft development I'm used to, but after a bit of learning curve it seems pretty good.
+It feels very different to the Microsoft development I'm used to, but after a bit of a learning curve I'm very impressed.

 ## Why ASP.NET Core?